 I’ve saved the best augmented reality app (in my opinion) to last.
 Figment AR allows you to completely manipulate the world around you.
 Place animated 3D objects and creatures around you class or portals to different worlds.
 Add in stock images or videos to the portals or ones you have taken yourself.
 No longer does your classroom just have 4 walls and a door, you can now take a journey anywhere in the world and beyond.
 I will be using this one this year!

-Which Classroom Apps are you Going to Use and What are the Apps you NEED?
+Which Educational Apps for Students are you Going to Use and What are the Apps you NEED?

 I’m still geeking out about Classcraft!

 Classcraft, Classcraft, Classcraft….I can’t wait!

 Do you like FREE stuff?
 Of course you do!
 To get my FREE behaviour management tips sheet, just drop your email in the form below.
 You also get a 50% discount off my ULTIMATE revision/study plan AND and invitation into my Facebook group.

 Here are some of the websites that I found useful in compiling this list: